kenjdavidson/jekyll-lagomier/customization.md

 read_time: 5 min read
 ---

-The next thing to do is start customizing and adding content to your site.
-The following options are available when doing so:
+Next up, you're probably going to want to customize the theme without overriding a lot of files (not cool if you choose to go with another theme), the following customizations are available:

 ## Theme.yml

-The `_data/theme.yml` file was refactored to only contain textual and graphical configuration for the theme.
-Removing or clearing any of the items below will remove them from the output:
+Here is a copy of the current `theme.yml` file, along with comments.
+This file should be copied and overridden by your project.
+If you switch between themes are are testing themes out, hopefully I've made this easy.

 {% highlight markdown %}
+# Theme customization - please change from the defaults!

+# "Hi, I'm _______"
+# Changes are displayed in the sidebar/menu
 name: Lagomier User
 email: test@example.com
 tagline: "Weak opinions, strongly held"
 bio: |
   A brief bio or comment can be updated within theme.yml - removing it completely is also possible.
-logo: # displayed in header
-favicon: # displayed in browser tab
+logo: #http://github.com/username.png - hard coded image URL
+favicon: favicon.png

+# Social/Follow me text
 follow_me: "Follow me:"

+# Change disclaimer content - removing/clearing will stop the disclaimer
+# from being displayed.
+Can be overwritten by adding disclaimer to
+# page/post front matter
+disclaimer: |
+  The postings on this site are my own and don't necessarily represent my employer’s positions, strategies or opinions.

+# Control display and text on the Archive page
+archive:
+  title: Archive
+  description: |
+    Please browse through my published articles - comments and corrections are always welcome.

+# Control display and text on the Categories page
+categories:
+  title: Categories
+  description: |
+    Please browse through my published articles - comments and corrections are always welcome.

+# Toggle link/icon to view atom feed (/atom.xml) in sidebar
+show_atom_feed: true

+# Google Analytics key, leave blank to ignore UA-xxxx-x
+google_analytics_key:

+# Date format
+date_format: "%-d %b %Y"

+# Configure Disqus comments
+# Site name is configured on your Disqus settings screen.
+disqus:
+  site_name: kenjdavidson
+  title: Discussion & Feedback
 {% endhighlight %}

 ## Social.yml

-The social section is created by providing any number of social media objects to the `_data/social.yml` configuration file:
+The original social feature was hard coded, where adding a new social link required adding to `theme.yml` and updating the `social.html` file.
+I've removed that requirement and provided the new `social.yml` that can accept any number of social links that you have available.
+Here is an example of Github and Instagram:

 {% highlight markdown %}
 # Social objects require an object to be created